Human Rights: blogs and contributions of WorldSupporters - Bundle

 • The article calls for professional youth workers to act as critical allies, challenging adultism and empowering young people to claim their rights and participate actively in shaping their lives and communities.

-• This requires collaborative and youth-led approaches that move beyond
+• This requires collaborative and youth-led approaches that move beyond tokenistic participation and prioritize young people's voices and agency.

 ......read more

-Follow the author: Tolerance and Project Supporter
+Follow the author: Project and Volunteer Supporter

 Contributions, Comments & Kudos